 The Mixed-Use and Commercial Districts standards and guidelines are intended to preserve the unique character of areas with MX and C zoning designations while facilitating compatible infill development.
 MX and C districts are generally located along major streets where small pedestrian-oriented commercial storefronts were built historically.
-There are usually no front or side building setbacks, with structures built right up to the sidewalk, standing shoulder-to-dshoulder with their neighbors and forming a solid street wall-framing the street and its activity spacially.
+There are usually no front or side building setbacks, with structures built right up to the sidewalk, standing shoulder-to-shoulder with their neighbors and framing the street and its activity spatially.
 Buildings face the street with windows and entrances, rather than parking lots that are usually located behind the buildings.
 In the Tower District, housing was often built on upper floors.
-Along MX and C district corridors residential structures were built along commercial uses historically, but ground-floor residential is generally byand these standards to-promote continuous storefronts and pedestrian activity, except where ground-floor residential is expressly allowed by the Affordable Housing Overlay district regulations and under California law.
-[Alteration of original TDDG text.
-Limitations on ground-floor residential proposed by consultant.]
+Along MX and C district corridors residential structures were built along commercial uses historically, and these standards promote continuous storefronts and pedestrian activity, except where ground-floor residential is expressly allowed by the Affordable Housing Overlay district regulations and under California law.